dairer/how-to-bash/README.md

 here an array 1 2 3 my new elements 32 412
 ```

-Lets see an example of all that in a script
+Lets see an example of all that in a script:

 >**`arrayExample.sh`**
 >```bash